-When it comes to supplements, it is typically cheaper to product the D2 form and this is commonly found in multi-vitamin supplements, however D3 is thought to more effective at raising vitamin D levels in your blood.
+When it comes to supplements, it is typically cheaper to produce the D2 form and this is commonly found in multi-vitamin supplements, however D3 is thought to be more effective at raising vitamin D levels in your blood.

 Why are so many of us vitamin D deficient?

 It is estimated that a significant portion of the world’s population is vitamin D deficient.
 Sunscreen is thought to be a contributing factor.
 While sunscreen helps protect our skin from sun damage and ultraviolet B (UVB) rays, it also blocks our ability to create vitamin D, which requires some UVB exposure